 Exciting news flash – Eddie’s award-winning pork and beef chili recipe is now on the blog!

 Here’s the recipe for Dean’s award winning white chicken chili.
-If you make it I hope you’ll come back and let us know how it turned out!Print
+If you make it I hope you’ll come back to leave a star rating and a comment and let us know how it turned out!Print

 Award Winning White Chicken Chili